Mary Musgrove

 Mary Musgrove (Muscogee name, Coosaponakeesa, c.
-1700–1765) was a leading figure in early Georgia history.
+1700–1765) was a leading figure in the early history of colonial Georgia.
 She was the daughter of Edward Griffin, an English-born trader from Charles Town in the Province of Carolina, and a Muscogee Creek mother.
-Fluent in local Creek languages as well as English, Mary became an important intermediary between Muscogee Creek Natives and the early colonists.
+Fluent in local Creek languages, as well as English, Mary became an important intermediary between Muscogee Creek Natives and the early colonists.
 Musgrove carved out a life that merged both cultures, making a significant contribution to the development of colonial Georgia.

 Early life

 Mary Musgrove was born in the Creek Indian "Wind Clan" with the Creek name Coosaponakeesa in Coweta Town along the Ockmulgee River.
 She was the daughter of a Creek Native American woman and Edward Griffin, a trader from Charles Town in the Province of Carolina, of English descent.
 Her mother died when Mary was three years old and, soon after, she was taken into the custody of her grandmother.
 She later became known by her Christian and married names, Mary Griffin Musgrove Matthews Bosomworth.

 Coweta was connected by a trading path to the Upper Creek town of Tuckabatchee.
 It is likely that Coosaponakeesa's family traveled, traded, and lived in both towns and had kin in each town, which may account for some historians considering her a Tuckabatchee Creek.
 Coosaponakeesa stated she was born in Coweta and lived with the Creeks until the age of seven when she, "was brought Down by her Father from the Indian Nation to Pomponne in South Carolina; There baptized, Educated and bred up in the principles of Christianity."
 After being baptized, her Christian name became Mary.
 Mary continued to live in Pon Pon until the Yamasee War of 1715 broke out.
 She then returned to Coweta and her Creek family there.

-Colonel John Musgrove Sr. was a South Carolina Soldier, trader and planter.
+Colonel John Musgrove Sr. was a South Carolina Soldier, trader, and planter.
 He was employed by the Carolina Assembly to arrange peace between the Creeks and the Carolina colonists.
 Accompanying him to Coweta was his teenage son, John Musgrove Jr. Musgrove's party was welcomed in Coweta by "Chieftainess Qua", whom most historians have argued was the elder sister of Brims (Mary's aunt), if not her mother.
 Col. John Musgrove met with the Coweta headman Brims, whom the colonists had earlier designated as "Emperor" so (that in their eyes, at least) Brims could speak for the other Chiefs or headmen.
 In talks with Brims, it was decided a young niece from Brims' family would be betrothed to Musgrove's son, so as to maintain the native rules of kinship and reciprocity and thus help reinforce the peace treaty.
 Colonel Musgrove was married to a Creek woman and, therefore, his son John Musgrove Jr., like Mary, was of "mixed blood."